ngpitt/arduino-led-controller/README.md

 arduino-led-controller
 ======================

-A program for controlling LED strips via an Arduino
+A program for controlling LED strips with an Arduino